datamade/how-to/mapping/react-leaflet.md

 }
 ```

-You can now use that object in your UI.
+You can now use that GeoJSON feature in your UI.
 Add some html to your `ChicagoWardMap` that shows the clicked object.
 Your `ChicagoWardMap` should look like this:
 ```jsx
 import React, { useEffect, useState } from 'react' import BaseMap from './base'